clux/facemaulers/npcs/irae.md

 ## Super Past
 500 years old.
-(She has to be just a little over 200, due to Felgolos notes)

-Has a painting that takes you to her lair (which does contain her phylactery now).
+(She has to be just a little over 200, due to Felgolos notes) Has a painting that takes you to her lair (which does contain her phylactery now).

-## Mannerisms
-Draws out her vowels in every other word.

 ## Past
 Freed Silth from Magnificent Matriarch and infiltrated it within the storm giants lair.